cancerberoSgx/typescript-in-the-browser/README.md

 ## TODO:
  * monaco editor and 100% client side typescript experience
+ * idea: for each project in example files add a tsconfig.json and show all files as a project and use that tsconfig when creating the ts.Program
  * specs / test - would be interesting to have the plugin development experience in the browser. seems to be fast.
  * when we implement js API for plugins like proactive we will lcan apply it to monaco web no matter if it supports tls plugins or not
  * Langauge service ?